ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](logo_o8x8_13.gif)](logo_o8x8_13.gif)

-As you can see with a high 'levels' value, "`-ordered-dither`" can produce images that are comparable to color quantized, to the specific color picking generated by color quantization and an error correction dither.
+As you can see, with a high 'levels' value, "`-ordered-dither`" can produce images that are comparable to color quantized, to the specific color picking generated by color quantization and an error correction dither.

-The major point about these images, is not that they are of high quality.
-After all a full [Color Quantization](#colors) can more easily produce better color map for the image.
+The major point about these images, is not that they are of high quality - after all, a full [Color Quantization](#colors) can more easily produce a better color map for the image.
-But that the low level dither pattern within the image is fixed, regardless of any small changes that may occur.
+The point is that the low level dither pattern within the image is fixed, regardless of any small changes that may occur.
 Only the area changes will be changed in the Ordered Dithered Image.

 That is, they do not have the [E-Dither Sensitivity](#dither_sensitive) to change that causes problems for [Frame Optimization](../anim_opt/#frame_opt) in GIF animations.
 (see [Optimization Problem](../anim_opt/#color_fuzz))

-Of course for an animation, you will need to "`-append`" all the images together, before checking how many colors is actually used.
+Of course, for an animation, you will need to "`-append`" all the images together, before checking how many colors are actually used.
 And you will need to use the special "`+remap`" option after using the "`-ordered-dither`" to force IM to generate a 'common global colormap' for ALL the images, even though you have already performed color reduction and dithering.

-*This method of determining the number of color levels is not simple to determine, but it does works.
+*This method of determining the number of color levels is not simple to determine, but it does work.
 I hope to work out a way for IM to determine the best level automatically, especially for GIF animations.*

 ------------------------------------------------------------------------

 ## DIY Dither Patterns and Threshold Maps {#diy_dither}

-Previously I show you that the new "`-ordered-dither`" operator can accept a user defined dithering pattern.
+Previously, I showed you that the new "`-ordered-dither`" operator can accept a user defined dithering pattern.
-Here I am going to show you how you can create your own dither pattern.
+Here, I am going to show you how you can create your own dither pattern.
 Specifically a special pattern I found useful for generating a shadows consisting of horizontal lines.

 ### Multi-Image Dither Patterns {#diy_multi}